 If you smile nicely you might be able to enter the ground floor level and walk along its wide colonnaded verandahs.

 Just along from the Railway Administration Building is another heritage building, the former Majestic Hotel which is currently being renovated and expanded.
 Built on the site of the German Consul General's house during WWI, the Majestic was completed in 1935 in luxury art-deco style.
 It witnessed many important events in the nation's history before it closed down in 1984, following which it housed the National Art Gallery for a time.
 Now it is being restored as a luxury classic hotel with a modern 15 storey extension by YTL, a company which has done a good job in restoring other famous hotels such as the Majestic in Melaka and the Cameron Highlands Resort.
-Perhaps YTL would like to do the "Raffles Treatment" on the station and the Railway Administration Building as well!
+Perhaps YTL would like to do the "Raffles Treatment" on KL Railway Station and the Railway Administration Building as well!

 Update as at February 2013: Restoration of the Majestic is now complete and the hotel is open for business.
 You can read about the hotel here.